-No. 4: Royal Pastime, Rabble Darling, Part II
+No. 3: Royal Pastime, Rabble Darling

 At its height in the 17th and 18th centuries, cocking permeated British culture without exclusion, occupying crown, court, church and countryman for centuries.
 Called the “Pleasure of Princes” or the “Royal Pasttime” in books from that time, it was at the same time a rabble darling, a people’s diversion.